Sift Alternatives & Competitors

 Wondering if Sift fits your requirements for an anti-fraud product?
 For those in the ecommerce sector, it is a commonly chosen solution.
 But could another product out there be better suited?

-Let us take an objective look at the features and highlights of Sift, as well as six of its competitors, including SEON.
+Let us take an objective look at the features and highlights of Sift, as well as five of its competitors, including SEON.